Samsung/mTower/README.md

 ## 7. Documentation
 The mTower documentation for the project is located in the [docs] folder.
-The latest version of the specification that describes the mTower source code can be generated using [doxygen] tool.
+The latest version of the specification that describes the mTower source code can be generated using [doxygen] tool from command line.
+To generate documentation, use

 ```sh
 $ make docs_gen
 ```
-and view it
+command, and to view generated docs use

 ```sh
 $ make docs_show